keyscript/keyscript_private/docs/get_started.md

-# how to get started with keyscript:
+# How to get started with keyscript:
-- check out the keyscript website for repo, issues, docs, updates and more: `https://keyscript.org`
+- Check out the Keyscript website for repo, issues, docs, updates and more: `https://keyscript.org`
-- go to the GitHub repo to install keyscript: `https://github.com/keyscript/keyscript`
+- Go to the GitHub repo to install keyscript: `https://github.com/keyscript/keyscript`
-- install the keyscript version that matches your machine: `https://github.com/keyscript/keyscript/releases/tag/v0.1.0`
+- Install the keyscript version that matches your machine: `https://github.com/keyscript/keyscript/releases/tag/v0.1.0`
-- go to the directory of the installed release.
+- Go to the directory of the installed release.

-## for windows:
+## For windows:
-- run `./keyscript.exe init` to generate the starter files.
+- Run `./keyscript.exe init` to generate the starter files.
-- run `./keyscript.exe ./file.kys` to compile a keyscript file.
+- Run `./keyscript.exe ./file.kys` to compile a Keyscript file.
-- run `./keyscript.exe ./file.kys debug` to compile the file and generate a readable .wat file.
+- Run `./keyscript.exe ./file.kys debug` to compile the file and generate a readable .wat file.
-- run `./keyscript.exe ./file.kys gen` to compile the file and generate the necessary js code to import the functions automatically.
+- Run `./keyscript.exe ./file.kys gen` to compile the file and generate the necessary JS code to import the functions automatically.
-- you can also add gen after debug.
+- You can also add `gen` after `debug` for JS code generation.

-## for linux and mac:
+## For linux and mac:
-- run `./keyscript init` to generate the starter files.
+- Run `./keyscript init` to generate the starter files.
-- run `./keyscript ./file.kys` to compile a keyscript file.
+- Run `./keyscript ./file.kys` to compile a Keyscript file.
-- run `./keyscript ./file.kys debug` to compile the file and generate a readable .wat file.
+- Run `./keyscript ./file.kys debug` to compile the file and generate a readable .wat file.
-- run `./keyscript ./file.kys gen` to compile the file and generate the necessary js code to import the functions automatically.
+- Run `./keyscript ./file.kys gen` to compile the file and generate the necessary JS code to import the functions automatically.
-- you can also add gen after debug.
+- You can also add `gen` after `debug` for JS code generation.

-## using keyscript with html:
+## Using Keyscript with html:
-- to use keyscript, you need to host the html file containing the js code.
+-To use Keyscript, you need to host the html file containing the JS code.
-- when running `./keyscript init`, you will also generate the `index.html` file.
+- When running `./keyscript init`, you will also generate the `index.html` file.
-- or when running `./keyscript ./file.kys gen`, you will generate the `file.html` containing the necessary js code for importing all the keyscript functions you created.
+- Or when running `./keyscript ./file.kys gen`, you will generate the `file.html` containing the necessary JS code for importing all the keyscript functions you created.
-- you can use the vscode extension `live server` to host the html file easily.
+- You can use the vscode extension `live server` to host the html file easily.